Meow/markov/README.md

 ### Todos

-I'll probably make it strip incomplete formatting from words (e.g. spoiler start/end such as `word||`).
+Maybe I'll make it more sane or something.
 I dunno.
 This was a simple Rust exercise designed to be tested in production. ~~Don't test in production though.~~